-The death of print has been declared countless times since the dawn of screen technology, but in spite of this, independent fashion print publications are thriving in Dublin.
+The death of print has been declared countless times since the dawn of screen technology, but in spite of this, fashion print publications are thriving in Dublin.
 The newest amongst these ranks is the soon-to-be-published Transparent Magazine, which will focus on sustainable fashion and its intersecting issues.
-Trinity students Guoda Trečiokaitė and Siubhan O’Donnell are behind the new publication.
+Trinity students Guoda Trečiokaitė and Siubhan O’Donnell are behind the new publication, which is run under Trinity Publications.

 Speaking to The University Times, the two final-year students trace the inception of the magazine back to their shared passion for sustainability in fashion as well as their involvement with The Nu.
 Wardrobe.
 O’Donnell is heavily interested in the garment workers of the fashion industry, and wanted to do something to address the glaring issues in fashion “without doing something really meagre and really more for me than for anyone else”.
 Trečiokaitė adds that she had always had an interest in sustainability, but “never realised to what extent it was important to think about that aspect of fashion”.